Aaron-Bopp/TIM/10_Sources/How to Avoid a Climate Disaster by Bill Gates.md

 **Source**:: [[books - How to Avoid a Climate Disaster]]

-Gates, B. (2021). *How to avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need*
+Gates, B. (2021). *How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need*

 ^citation